chromium/chromium/base/allocator/partition_allocator/glossary.md

   holds some not-too-large memory chunks, ready to be allocated.
 This speeds up in-thread allocation by reducing a lock hold to a thread-local storage lookup, improving cache locality.
-* **Pool**: A large (and contiguous on 64-bit)  memory region, housing super pages, etc. from which PartitionAlloc services allocations.
+* **Pool**: A large (and contiguous on 64-bit) virtual address region, housing super pages, etc. from which PartitionAlloc services allocations.
 The primary purpose of the pools is to provide a fast answer to the question, "Did PartitionAlloc allocate the memory for this pointer from this pool?" with a single bit-masking operation.
-  * The regular pool contains all non-BackupRefPtr allocations.
+  * The regular pool is a general purpose pool that contains allocations that aren't protected by BackupRefPtr.
-  * The BRP pool contains all the BRP allocations.
+  * The BRP pool contains all allocations protected by BackupRefPtr.
-  * Pools are downgraded into a logical concept in 32-bit environments, tracking a non-contiguous set of allocations using a bitmap.
+  * [64-bit only] The configurable pool is named generically, because its primary user (the [V8 Sandbox][v8-sandbox]) can configure it at runtime, providing a pre-existing mapping.
+Its allocations aren't protected by BackupRefPtr.

 *** promo
-A third pool is provided in 64-bit environments.
-It is generically named the "configurable" pool, because its primary user (the [V8 Sandbox][v8-sandbox]) can configure it at runtime, providing a pre-existing mapping.
+Pools are downgraded into a logical concept in 32-bit environments, tracking a non-contiguous set of allocations using a bitmap.
 ***

 * **Payload**: The usable area of a super page in which slot spans